Every time one of His children kills themselves,

 Disclaimer: What follows is not a substitute or replacement for consulting your medical doctor and/or seeking the help from a licensed mental health professional.
 If what follows is too triggering and disturbing, I advise you not to read further or if you believe it does apply to you or someone close to you, use it as a resource with a licensed mental health professional who can assist you.

-Surgical Empathy is the process of empathically going into the hopelessness abscess in the Dark Night of the Soul of a person in despair, incising and draining it with accurate compassion and then proceeding to empatholysis where a person’s attachment to death as the only relief for unbearable pain is broken and instead that person attaches to compassionate empathy which forms a bridge to hope and that person heals from their inside out with their despair organically disappearing.
+Surgical Empathy is the process of empathically going into the hopelessness abscess in the Dark Night of the Soul of a person in despair, and using radical attunement to incise and drain it and then proceeding to empatholysis where a person’s attachment to death as the only relief for unbearable pain is broken and instead that person attaches to compassionate empathy which forms a bridge to hope and that person heals from their inside out with their despair organically disappearing.